JakeMan02/TorchGame/README.md

 Download folder to desktop.
-Open folder and launc the .exe file to play the game.
+Open folder and launc the 425 -- Torch.exe file to play the game.